czim/laravel-paperclip/README.md

 It is possible to 'hook' into the paperclip goings on when files are processed.
 This may be done by using the `before` and/or `after` configuration keys.
 Before hooks are called after the file is uploaded and stored locally, but before variants are processed; after hooks are called when all variants have been processed.

-More information and examples are in [the config section](CONFIG.md).
+More information and examples are in [the Config section](CONFIG.md).

 ### Refreshing models